-Jetpack has many things in the single plugin, It is the must-have plugin for every WordPress site.
+Jetpack offers lots of amazing features in one single plugin, It is the must-have plugin for every WordPress site.
 It also has Lazy Load feature in-built.
 So, you only need to activate it.

 You can do this by going Jetpack>Setttings>Writing, Scroll down to the Speed up your site… and Activate the Lazy Load like shown in the below image.